codacy/docs/docs/organizations/organization-dashboard-overview.md

 ![Overall quality chart with grouped repositories hover](images/organization-dashboard-overall-quality-grouped-hover.png)

-### Other criteria

--   For each specific criteria (Issues, Complex Files, Duplication, and Coverage), you can click on its tab to compare repositories.
--   This comparison will display your repositories' current statuses against the average and against your goal for this criteria.
+For each specific criteria (Issues, Complex Files, Duplication, and Coverage), you can click on its tab to compare repositories.
+This comparison will display the current statuses of your repositories against the average and against your goal for this criteria.

+!!! note
+    The graph will notify you when you click on the Coverage tab if you don't have [Coverage set up](../repositories-configure/coverage.md) for any of your repositories.

 ![Other criteria](images/organization-dashboard-other-criteria.png)

-### What if you don't have Coverage set up?

-The graph will notify you when you click on the Coverage tab if you don't have Coverage set up for any of your repositories.

-### What if I don't have enough repositories for comparison?

 If you don't have enough repositories for comparison, don't worry - we have included some Open Source repositories for comparison so you can see how you match up.

 ![Quality comparison with Open Source projects](images/organization-dashboard-overall-quality-open-source.png)

-## Open pull requests
+## Open pull requests {: id="open-pull-requests"}

-Under this area you can see two tabs:

--   **Most problematic** pull requests
--   **Last updated** pull requests

-These represent a short list of the open pull requests on the repositories of the selected team(s).

-### Most problematic

-Here you can see a short list of the most problematic open pull requests in all repositories of the selected team(s).
-These pull requests are defined as those not up to your defined standards that have the most potential to negatively affect your code quality.
+The **Most problematic** tab displays a short list of the open pull requests that are not up to your defined standards and have the most potential to negatively affect your code quality.
 You can click directly on each pull request to see more details.

 ![Most problematic pull requests](images/organization-dashboard-prs-problematic.png)

-### Last updated

-This tab displays a short list of all open pull requests sorted by the date of update with a status.
+The **Last updated** tab displays open pull requests sorted by the date of update with a status.
 Pull requests can be:

 -   Not up to standards
 -   Up to standards